 - Eye flashes

 Eye floaters occur when strands or clumps of tissue form in the fluid of your eye (vitreous gel).
-When light hits your eye, they cause a shadow to form over the retina resulting in the floaters that you see.
+When light hits your eye, it causes a shadow to form over the retina, resulting in the floaters that you see.

 - Circles